citelao/sensible/_coffee_shop/6-traditional.md

 Applying the rules from the last section---"does it scale?" and "can it be large scale?"---leads to the same conclusions that data shows: the easy-to-scale attacks are super common, and the more difficult attacks are much less common.
 Phishing and spam, for example, are common, while movie-style hacking is not.

+## The big three?
+Probably

-These are probably the most prevalant attacks, but it's worth examining the rest of the actions in the VERIS schema to understand why.
+There are four other actions in the VERIS schema beyond hacking, malware, and phishing:

+* misuse,
+* physical,
+* error, and
+* environmental.

+We've demonstrated the effectiveness of the two questions---"does it scale?" and "can it be large scale?"
+Take a step back and ask those questions about each of the remaining actions.

+Are they more scalable than hacking?
+Malware?
+Phishing?

+I spoiled it a bit with the section title, but hacking, malware, and phishing are probably the most prevalant attacks, since they probably are the most scalable and "large-scale" attacks overall.

+But it's worth looking into the remaining actions just a little bit more, and it's worth examining the two caveats mentioned in the last section:

+* the VERIS schema makes it hard to realize *who was targeted*
+* the VERIS schema makes it hard to realize *privacy breaches*

+We'll learn more about all of that in the next section.

 ---